vijay1041/tmdb-movie-app/README.md

 🎥 Browse trending movies
 🔎 Search movies by title
 📄 View detailed movie information
+🎬 Watch movie trailers in a modal
-⭐ Add and remove movies to watchlist
+⭐ Add and remove movies from watchlist
 💾 Persist watchlist using localStorage

-The project follows a modular component-based architecture, making it easy to maintain and scale.
+The project follows a modular and scalable folder structure for maintainability.

 ---